 Figure 4-6.
 Typical Performance Data Screen

-The bottom highlighted line of this screen depicts several actions you can perform from the screen.
+The bottom highlighted line of this screen shows several actions you can perform from the screen.
 To perform an action, simply press the key indicated by the uppercase letter of the desired action.
-Table lists these actions.
+Table 4-5 lists these actions.